Joe Chung ︎

 Circular Rhythm Machine, 2019

 Circular Rhythm Machine is a rhythm synthesizer that uses tangible pieces captured by an RGB camera to make music.
-Designed to forefront rhythmic patterns, the circular interface was chosen for its periodic movement.
+Designed to forefront visually polyrhythmic patterns, the static circular interface and sweeping hand designs were chosen for its periodic movement.

 Created in Processing using its OpenCV library.